By Costa Rica specialist Michael

 As the light is fading, all sorts of crepuscular creatures start going about their business.
 Armed with an infrared torch (so as not to disturb wildlife), your guide might point out insects, frogs and birds (such as a row of murmuring upside-down bats).

 Cicadas up their volume, while a startled agouti might sprint across your path.
 You have a good chance of seeing the poster child of Costa Rica’s amphibians here: tree frogs.
-I remember giving an involuntary intake of breath when my guide lifted up some foliage to reveal a strawberry poison dart frog resting on a moist leaf.
+I remember giving an involuntary intake of breath when my guide lifted some foliage to reveal a strawberry poison dart frog resting on a moist leaf.

 You can read more about nocturnal walks in our guide to wildlife-focused trips to Costa Rica.